 - Attend New Employee Orientation and finalize your benefits enrollments.

-- Comlete the online Safety Awareness Orientation within the first 60 days of employment.
+- Complete the online Safety Awareness Orientation within the first 60 days of employment.

-- Enroll in (or waive) healthcare benefits.
-Learn more.
+- Enroll in (or waive) health care benefits.
+Learn more about health care, dental, and employee assistance programs.
 Use the interactive Alex tool to help you compare plans and project annual expenses.

 - Start saving for retirement.
 Participation in the Virginia Retirement System (VRS) is mandatory and 5% of your pretax income will be automatically contributed.
 This does not require any action.
 You are also encouraged to participate in one of VCU's retirement savings programs that are offered in addition to the VRS.
 Beginning 60 days from your start date, unless you choose to change your contributions or the vendor, a pretax contribution of $20/pay period will automatically be made from your paycheck to a TIAA account.
-Visit the retirement section under benefits for more information.
+Visit the retirement section under benefits for more information about plans and resources.